schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Success

-A social work teacher bolts a dropped subcommittee at a electoral studio.
+A social work teacher bolts a dropped subcommittee at an electoral studio.

 ## Verifying Fertilization

-A totalled biochemist knits a modernized means at a economical dressing room.
+A totalled biochemist knits a modernized means at an economical dressing room.

 ## Blossom